redis/docs/content/operate/kubernetes/architecture/_index.md

 ## Client certificates

-For each client certificate you want to use with your database, you need to create a Kubernetes secret to hold it.
+For each client certificate you want to use, you need to create a [Kubernetes secret](ADD LINK) to hold it.
 You can then reference that secret in your Redis Enterprise database (REDB) custom resource spec.

 ## Storage

-Redis Enterprise for Kubernetes requires network-attached storage.
+[Persistent storage is mandatory for Redis Enterprise.]({{<relref "/operate/rs/installing-upgrading/install/plan-deployment/persistent-ephemeral-storage/">}}) Redis Enterprise for Kubernetes [requires network-attached storage](https://en.wikipedia.org/wiki/Network-attached_storage).

-We use PersistentVolumeClaims (PVCs) to manage storage resources.
-The PVC is an abstract representation of the PersistentVolume resources used by your Redis pods.[PersistentVolumeClaims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) are created by the Redis Enterprise operator and used by the RedisEnterpriseCluster (REC).
+Redis Enterprise for Kubernetes uses [[PersistentVolumeClaims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) to manage storage resources.
+The PVC is an abstract representation of the PersistentVolume resources used by your Redis pods.
+PVCs are created by the Redis Enterprise operator and used by the RedisEnterpriseCluster (REC).

 PVCs are created with a specific size and [can be expanded](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) with the following steps, if the underlying [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) supports it.

+### Auto Tiering

+Redis Enterprise Software for Kubernetes supports using Auto Tiering (previously known as Redis on Flash), which extends your node memory to use both RAM and flash storage.
+SSDs (solid state drives) can store infrequently used (warm) values while your keys and frequently used (hot) values are still stored in RAM.
+This improves performance and lowers costs for large datasets.

+NVMe (non-volatile memory express) SSDs are strongly recommended to achieve the best performance.

 ## Networking